open-sdr/openwifi/doc/app_notes/radar-self-csi.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-One super power of the openwifi platform is "Full Duplex" which means that openwifi baseband can receive its own TX signal.
+One super power of the openwifi platform is "**Full Duplex**" which means that openwifi baseband can receive its own TX signal.
 Just like a radar!
-This brings a unique capability of "joint radar and communication" to openwifi.
-For instance, put two directional antennas to openwifi TX and RX, and the CSI (Channel State Information) of the self-TX signal will refect the change of the target object.
+This brings a unique capability of "**joint radar and communication**" to openwifi.
+For instance, put two directional antennas to openwifi TX and RX, and the **CSI** (Channel State Information) of the self-TX signal will refect the change of the target object.
  ![](./openwifi-radar.jpg)

 ## Quick start